Remembrance Day: History in Canada

 The first Armistice Day commemoration was in 1919, when King George V called on all countries in the British Empire to observe it.
 It was later placed on a statutory footing in 1921, after the Parliament of Canada provided that Thanksgiving and Armistice Day would both be held on the Monday of the week in which 11 November fell.
 Charles Dickie, the Conservative Member of Parliament for Nanaimo, campaigned to change the name from Armistice Day to Remembrance Day, which was approved in 1931, when Parliament accordingly amended the act, with its observance fixed on 11 November.

 Several other days of remembrance for veterans were also created, including the National Aboriginal Veterans Day, inaugurated in 1994 to recognise the contribution of Aboriginal soldiers.
 In 2001, Merchant Navy Remembrance Day was created by the Canadian Parliament, designating 3 September as a day to recognise the contributions and sacrifice of Canadian merchant mariners.

+The No Stone Left Alone campaign started in 2011 in Edmonton's Beechmount Cemetery, where students from schools, lay poppies on the headstones of those who served as an act of remembrance.